The 10th Migraine World Summit is Almost Here

 “The Summit provides the latest information about prevention and treatment to people with migraine so they can become informed and effective advocates for themselves,” said Migraine World Summit Founder, Carl Cincinnato.
 “Migraine is a painful neurological disease that is under-recognized and undertreated.
 It’s much more than ‘just a headache.’”

-Event co-host, Paula K. Dumas, expands on the Migraine World Summit’s purpose: “Migraine affects 1 in 6 adults.
-Our goal is to reduce the global burden of this disease.
-Far too few people have access to specialists who have the latest information.
-Our experts provide that information so patients can get the diagnosis, support and treatment they need and deserve.”
+Event co-host, Elizabeth DeStefano, expands on the Migraine World Summit’s purpose: “Despite the prevalence and disability of migraine, far too few people have access to specialists who have the latest information about the condition.
+Our goal is to reduce the global burden of this disease by offering access to experts who provide that information.
+With information comes empowerment so more and more people with migraine can get the support and treatment they need and deserve.”

 Proceeds benefit migraine research and support around the world with organizations such as the American Migraine Foundation, National Headache Foundation, Migraine & Headache Australia, and The Migraine Trust